 Who can use the marine metagenomics data management tool assembly?

-This tool assembly is useful for students and researchers in Norway who are interested in analysing marine datasets (e.g. genomes and metagenomes and transcriptomes).
+This tool assembly is useful for students and researchers, in Norway, who are interested in analysing marine datasets (e.g. genomes, metagenomes, and transcriptomes).
 Parts of the assembly, such as data storage, are based on national infrastructures, laws and regulations, and consequently limited to Norwegian users, while other parts, such as data analysis tools and data repositories, are globally accessible.

 How can you access the marine metagenomics data management tool assembly?

 To be able to use resources and tools that are mentioned here, you are recommended to have a Feide account.
 In addition, it is important for you to have a NeLs account in order to access usegalaxy.no.
 In case your institution does not use the national Feide secure login service, you can apply for a NeLs IDP through the ELIXIR Norway help desk.
 Note, that Marine Metagenomics Platform (MMP) is an open-access platform that can be accessed without a FEIDE account at https://mmp2.sfb.uit.no/.